Emil Zátopek

-Emil Zátopek (/cs/; 19 September 1922 – 21 November 2000) was a Czech long-distance runner best known for winning three gold medals at the 1952 Summer Olympics in Helsinki.
-He won gold in the 5,000 metres and 10,000 metres runs, but his final medal came when he decided at the last minute to compete in the first marathon of his life.
-He was nicknamed the "Czech Locomotive".
+Emil Zátopek (/cs/; 19 September 1922 – 21 November 2000) was a Czech long-distance runner who won three gold medals at the 1952 Summer Olympics in Helsinki.
+He came first in the 5,000 metres and 10,000 metres runs before he decided at the last minute to compete in the first marathon of his life, which he also won.
+Zátopek was nicknamed the "Czech Locomotive".

 In 1954, Zátopek was the first runner to break the 29-minute barrier in the 10,000 metres.
 Three years earlier in 1951, he had broken the hour for running 20 km.
 He was considered one of the greatest runners of the 20th century and was also known for his brutally tough training methods.
-He popularised interval training after World War Two.
+He popularised interval training after World War II.

-In February 2013, the editors at Runner's World selected him as the Greatest Runner of All Time.
-He is the only person to win the 5,000 metres (24 July 1952), 10,000 metres (20 July 1952) and Marathon (27 July 1952), in the same Olympic Games.
+Zátopek is the only person to win the 5,000 metres (24 July 1952), 10,000 metres (20 July 1952) and marathon (27 July 1952) in the same Olympic Games.
+In February 2013, the editors at Runner's World selected him as the greatest runner ever.

 Early years

 Zátopek was born in Kopřivnice as the seventh child in a family of modest means.
 Aged 16, he began working at the Baťa shoe factory in Zlín.
-Zátopek recalled that "One day, the factory sports coach, who was very strict, pointed at four boys, including me, and ordered us to run in a race.
+He recalled: "One day, the factory sports coach, who was very strict, pointed at four boys, including me, and ordered us to run in a race.
 I protested that I was weak and not fit to run, but the coach sent me for a physical examination, and the doctor said that I was perfectly well.
 So I had to run, and when I got started, I felt I wanted to win.
 But I only came in second.
-That was the way it started."
+That was the way it started".
 Zátopek finished second in a field of 100.
-After that, he took up a serious interest in running.
-He joined a local athletic club where he developed his own training program modeled on what he had read about the great Finnish Olympian Paavo Nurmi.
+After that, he took up a serious interest in running by joining a local athletics club, where he developed his own training programme modelled on what he had read about the great Finnish Olympian Paavo Nurmi.

 A mere four years later, in 1944, Zátopek broke the Czechoslovak records for 2,000, 3,000 and 5,000 metres.
-At the end of the war, he joined the Czechoslovak Army, where he was gradually given more time for his gruelling training regimen.
+At the end of the war, he joined the Czechoslovak Army, became an officer and was gradually given more time for his gruelling training regimen.

 Competitions

 Zátopek was selected for the Czechoslovak national team for the 1946 European Championships in Oslo and finished fifth in the 5,000 m in 14:25.8, breaking his own Czechoslovak record of 14:50.2.
-At the 1948 Summer Olympics in London, Zátopek won the 10,000 m and finished second behind Gaston Reiff from Belgium during a driving rainstorm in the 5,000 m.
+At the 1948 Summer Olympics in London, Zátopek won the 10,000 m and finished second behind Gaston Reiff from Belgium in the 5,000 m run in a driving rainstorm.